AntonOsika/TheDatabase/README.md

 #### *Let's do this*
 Got concrete ideas?
 Write.
-In this git - and feel free to make milestones for structure.
+In this git.
+And feel free to make milestones and structure.

-I can be contacted at osika@kth.se
+I can also be contacted at osika@kth.se.